MakeOpinionGmbH/cpx-research-SDK-Android/README.md

                     //.cpxCardStyle(CPXCardStyle.DEFAULT) // set card style
                     //.fixedCPXCardWidth(132) // instead of autocalculate use a fixed card width
                     //.currencyPrefixImage(R.drawable.cpx_icon_star) // for SMALL style only: set an optional image before the currency text
-                    .build()
+                    //.hideCurrencyName(true) // hides the currency name behind the amount
+                    //.hideRatingAmount(false) // set to false to show the total amount of ratings behind the stars .build()

         (application as?
 CPXApplication)?.let {